run-llama/llama-hub/loader_hub/file/audio/README.md

 This loader uses OpenAI's Whisper model to transcribe the text of an audio file or the audio track of a video file.
 The file formats .mp3 and .mp4 are preferred.
 A single local file is passed in each time you call `load_data`.

-You can directly use OpenAI's Whisper by setting `model_type` to `openai_whisper` or indirectly via Gladia OpenAI's Whisper by setting `model_type` to `openai_gladia_whisper` where the response time is usually less.
+You can directly use OpenAI's Whisper by setting `model_type` to `openai_whisper` or indirectly via Gladia OpenAI's Whisper by setting `model_type` to `gladia` where the response time is usually less.
 ## Usage

 To use this loader, you need to pass in a `Path` to a local file.

-If you are using `openai_gladia_whisper`, please check following parameters on [Gladia](https://www.gladia.io/) before proceeding further.
+If you are using `gladia`, please check following parameters on [Gladia](https://www.gladia.io/) before proceeding further.

 1. gladia_api_key
 2. diarization_max_speakers